zhl003/crunchy-containers/examples/helm/template-small/README.md

 Legal Notices
 -------------

-Copyright 2017 - 2021 Qingcloud Data Solutions, Inc.
+Copyright 2017 - 2021 Crunchy Data Solutions, Inc.

-QiNGCLOUD DATA SOLUTIONS, INC. PROVIDES THIS GUIDE "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF NON INFRINGEMENT, MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+Crunchy Data Solutions, INC. PROVIDES THIS GUIDE "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF NON INFRINGEMENT, MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.

-Qingcloud, Qingcloud Data Solutions, Inc. and the Qingcloud Hippo Logo are trademarks of Qingcloud Data Solutions, Inc.
+Radondb, Crunchy Data Solutions, Inc. and the Radondb Hippo Logo are trademarks of Crunchy Data Solutions, Inc.